Peace-Ada/Loan-Risk-and-Customer-Default-Analysis/README.md

 #### 📊 Visual Chart Outcome:
 ![](images/credit_score_comparison.png)

-* **Analytical Finding:** There is a clear, definitive 70-point gap between the two groups.
+* **Insight:** There is a clear, definitive 70-point gap between the two groups.
 Those who pay consistently maintain an average score of 602, while those who fail to pay fall deep into subprime territory with an average score of 532.
 This proves that an automated credit floor is required to screen out unsafe applicants.

 ---

-### Business Question 7: Does a borrower's employment status affect their likelihood of defaulting?
+### Business Question 6: Does a borrower's employment status affect their likelihood of defaulting?
 * **Objective:** Evaluate how different employment sectors handle their financial repayment agreements.

 #### 💻 Code Query Used: